 “This federal support for nonprofits allows a one-time investment to provide savings for decades to come.
 Just like teaching a man to fish feeds him for a lifetime, access to renewable energy incentives for nonprofits means they can reduce one of their biggest expenses and utilize their savings to further invest across the community.” said Solar Alliance Vice President Harvey Abouelata.

 Faith Lutheran Church is located at 1300 Oak Ridge Turnpike.
-For planning refreshments to be served, please RSVP here.
-For more information or interviews contact:

 Marketing Coordinator at Solar Alliance